Featuring the best attractions in South Cumbria (beyond the Lakes) that are visited by Lake District transport services

 The historic market town of Kendal, located at the south east Lake District boundary, is often referred to as ‘the gateway to the Lakes’ due to its position, or ‘the auld grey town’ due to the many old limestone buildings (rather than the climate!).
 Its other claim to fame is of course Kendal Mintcake which has long supported mountaineers and walkers worldwide.
 Lake District visitors often miss the town as they speed past on the A591 bypass, but it is an interesting place to explore with a number of attractions.

 The town has a myriad of old alleys and buildings and there are plenty of good shops, cafes and pubs.
-Castle Hill, across the river from the town centre, is home to the ruined Kendal Castle and has some wonderful views of the surrounding area.
+The River Kent runs through the town with pleasant walks along its banks.
+Castle Hill, across the river from the town centre, is home to the ruined Kendal Castle and has some wonderful views over the surrounding area.
 At the southern end of the town centre is the huge Parish Church, Museum of Lakeland Life & Industry and Abbot Hall Art Gallery.
 Also worth visiting is Kendal Museum and The Brewery Arts Centre which has an interesting and varied selection of events.

 Kendal railway station and the main bus station are within the town centre.
 Oxenholme railway station is approx 1.5 miles outside the town centre, regular local bus services run between the two.
 Only bus services that visit Lake District attractions are included.